 Canada is responsible for administering pre-departure information sessions to refugees and all other economic classes prior to their departure.
 These sessions seek to provide newcomers with the information necessary to make informed settlement decisions and access settlement services, and to promote an understanding of cultural life in Canada.
 Implementation is subcontracted to the International Organization for Migration via the “Canadian Orientation Abroad” program.
-Sponsorship Agreement Holders and other sponsors may also provide additional pre-resettlement orientation.
+Sponsorship Agreement Holders and other sponsors may also provide additional pre-resettlement information.

 The Canadian Orientation Abroad program is a three to five day in-person courses which covers topics such as:

 - Important things to do before you arrive in Canada;